Chandra Mohan Kumar

-Chandra Mohan Kumar (born 24 June 1948) is an ophthalmic anaesthetist.
+Chandra Mohan Kumar (born 24 June 1948) is an Indian ophthalmic anaesthetist.
+He worked as a consultant anaesthetist at James Cook University Hospital in Middlesbrough and later as a senior consultant at Khoo Teck Puat Hospital in Singapore.

+He has done work on fasting guidelines, ophthalmic anaesthesia, elderly anaesthesia, local anaesthesia, endocrine anaesthesia, oral anesthesia and airway management.

 In 2010, he was named Britain's Top Doctor under the anesthesia category by The Times newspaper.
-He has done work on fasting guidelines, ophthalmic anaesthesia, elderly anaesthesia, local anaesthesia, endocrine anaesthesia, oral anesthesia, airway management.

-In four decades of his career, he has worked in the medical field in various capacities.
-In the course of his professional career, he published around 200 research papers and 10 books, and some books were translated in other languages.

-Life and education
+Early life and education

 He was born on 24 June 1948 in Cheran Village, Bihar, India.
-Initially, he attended high school in Harnaut, Bihar.
+He attended high school in Harnaut, Bihar.
 Later, he enrolled in Bihar National College, Patna University, in order to complete intermediate studies.

 A graduate of Prince of Wales Medical College, Patna, which is now known as Patna Medical College Hospital (PMCH), he received his MBBS degree in 1973.
 From 1976 to 1979, he worked at the Bihar Military Hospital, Patna as a Civil Assistant Surgeon.

 After arrival in England in 1979, he was enrolled in the Faculty of Anesthesia at the Royal College of Surgeons in England, London and received DARCS (Diploma in Anaesthesia).
 Further, he received higher degrees, FFARCS from the Faculty of Anaesthesia, Royal College of Surgeons in Ireland in 1984, MSc.
 (Medical Informatics) from the University of Teesside, Middlesbrough, UK in 1997, FRCA (Fellow of the Royal College of Anaesthetists in 2001, London), EDRA (European Diploma in Regional Anaesthesia in 2010 by the European Society of Regional Anaesthesia, Brussels).
 He was conferred honorary FAMS (Fellow of Academy of Medicine Singapore) in 2022.